marckean/marcseparation/_docs/53-general_events_2022.md

 ![](../blobs/generalevents/aps_2022_return_to_school.png)

-Most schools are also due to go back with the first day back at school Tuesday, February 1, 2022.
+Most other schools are also due to go back with the first day back at school Tuesday, February 1, 2022.

 Although from [the NSW government website](https://www.nsw.gov.au/living-in-nsw/school-holidays), it says school holidays end Friday, January 28, 2022.